byawitz/appwrite-funcover/README.md

 Set as your Appwrite endpoint.

-Funcover will work even if you didn't provide and endpoint, As Funcover will access the main Appwrite container through Docker-network internal host name `http://appwrite/v1`.
+Funcover will work even if you didn't provide any endpoint, As Funcover will access the main Appwrite container through Docker-network internal host url, `http://appwrite/v1`.

 #### `DEFAULT_PROJECT`